UFRGS-CAROL/carol-fi/README.md

 # Questions and contributions

-If you have a question about the CAROL-FI CUDA branch found a bug in the code, you can send me an e-mail to ffsantos@inf.ufrgs.br
+If you have a question about the CAROL-FI CUDA branch or found a bug in the code, you can send me an e-mail to ffsantos@inf.ufrgs.br

 # Requirements